nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - table views: use the standard look with Source List style + visual effect view?

 ### Completed
+- ~~reminder: all the .xib's have been changed so we will probably need to delete most localized ones. probably no time to update them all for localization and we don't want weird crashes.~~
 - ~~restore selected sidebar item~~
 - ~~maybe adjust space between grid cover and selector ring again? http://i.imgur.com/206lkMO.png~~ 953fd8c4fc972665de7596555a2c32159733369f
 - ~~grid/list controls don't enable until after transitions when changing Collections and looks odd. remove the delay so they happen in response to the button click and not the animation.~~ 1f3c71da0f70f98bb8bc3231ade116e04f961864